-Edinburgh is one of our favorite UK cities, and there is a lot to see here.
-We’ve lived here for over 5 years and we still discover new places to visit almost every time we visit!
-However, as a first time visitor, there are definitely some highlights that most visitors want to see and Laurence and I have both separately written articles about the top things to do in Edinburgh (my post) and top things to see in Edinburgh (Laurence’s post).
+Edinburgh is one of our favourite cities.
+We lived here for over 5 years and we still find new places to visit almost every time we’re back.
+For first-time visitors, there are some places that most people want to see, and Laurence and I have both written about the top things to do in Edinburgh (my post) and the two day Edinburgh itinerary (Laurence’s post).

-The two lists cover some different places, but all three of the attractions covered by the Royal Edinburgh Ticket happen to appear in both of our lists as these are three of the most popular things for visitors to do in Edinburgh.
-The ticket can be a great money saver for those planning to visit all of these places and it also provides a convenient transportation option that allows you to get between the attractions.
+All three of the attractions covered by the Royal Edinburgh Ticket appear on both our lists.
+They are three of the most popular things for visitors to do in Edinburgh, and the ticket can be a good way to save money if you plan to visit all of them.
+It also provides convenient bus transport between the attractions.

-But the ticket is not a great option for everyone and we’ll tell you about it below so you can make an informed decision!
+But the ticket is not a great option for everyone, and we’ll explain why below so you can make an informed decision.

 Table of Contents: